Digital Arts and Technology

 - Introduction to Graphic Design

 This innovative course engages students in an exploration process on how computers and the internet work.
 Students work collaboratively to explore, evaluate and analyze core computer science concepts along with how computing and technology can impact the world.
-Topics include: how the Internet works and its impacts on society, how to program and solve problems, how to collect, analyze and visualize data to gain insight and knowledge, and how to evaluate the beneficial and harmful effects to people and society brought on by computing innovations.
-This curriculum assumes no prior knowledge of computing; however, a strong interest in computer science is recommended. $93.00 AP exam fee required.
-1 year, level 4.
+Topics include: how the internet works and its impacts on society, how to program and solve problems, how to collect, analyze and visualize data to gain insight and knowledge, and how to evaluate the beneficial and harmful effects to people and society brought on by computing innovations.
+This curriculum assumes no prior knowledge of computing; however, a strong interest in computer science is recommended.
+AP Exam fee required.
+1 Year.
+Level 4.

 This course follows a project-based curriculum that develops the skills and techniques in digital video and music production.
 Students will create projects utilizing digital video and music editing software.
 Students will also employ digital video and still cameras, tripods, microphones, and other equipment to create projects.
-This course qualifies for fine arts credit.
-1 semester, 4 days/cycle, alpha, level 1.
+This course qualifies for Fine Arts credit or Digital Arts & Computer Science credit.
+1 Semester.
+4 Days/Cycle.
+Alpha.
+Level 1.

 This course introduces the elements and principles of design to students in a digital environment.
 Students will become visual communicators combining color, composition, typography and illustration in creative and innovative ways.
 This course will provide students with the opportunity to use state-of-the-art technology to further develop their artistic skills.
-This course qualifies for fine arts credit.
-1 semester, 4 days/cycle, alpha, level 1.
+This course qualifies for Fine Arts credit or Digital Arts & Computer Science credit.
+1 Semester.
+4 Days/Cycle.
+Alpha.
+Level 1.